Updated November 2017

 The Deuter Speed Lite 20

-wins our Top Pick award for being simple with a comfortable carry.
+wins our Top Pick award for being straightforward with a comfortable carry.
 In contrast to our feature-filled Editors' Choice winner, the Osprey Talon 22, the Speed Lite has minimal but useful features.
 For the fast-and-light hiker, simplicity and weight are preferable to heavily featured packs.
 The Speed Lite is easy to compress due to compression straps, and it can be stowed in a larger backpack or loaded up with items for a day hike.
-It's not too heavy or complicated, yet still provides enough carry and lashing options to be useful on a longer hike.
+It's not too cumbersome or complicated, yet still provides enough carry and lashing options to be useful for a more extended hike.
 The Speed Lite also comes in two smaller sizes; check out the Speed Lite 10

 and the Speed Lite 15